-Grade 6 is a special year in the Primary Years Program (PYP).
-Students in Grade 6 engage in a collaborative, transdisciplinary inquiry process, known as the Exhibition, under the guidance of their teachers and mentors.
+Grade 6 is a special year in the Primary Years Programme (PYP).
+Students in Grade 6 engage in a collaborative, transdisciplinary inquiry process, known as the Exhibition, under the guidance of their teachers and mentors for one unit within the academic year.
 The Exhibition is the culmination of the PYP.
 Students are involved in synthesizing the essential elements of the PYP, and sharing them with the whole school community.
-It is an opportunity for students to exhibit the attributes of the IB Learner Profiles they have been developing throughout their engagement with the program.
 Students are given flexibility in their choice of real-life issues or problems to be explored and investigated during the Exhibition, and demonstrate how to take action as a result of their learning.